 However, the rule does not apply retroactively to claims that are finally adjudicated.
 In other words, if a claim has already been denied and the appeal deadline has passed, this rule does not allow the claimant to reopen the claim with the original effective date.
-This is because of a regulation which does not allow liberalization of compensation rules to be earlier than the effective date of the act or the administrative issue.
+This is because of a regulation that does not allow liberalization of compensation rules earlier than the effective date of the act or the administrative issue.

 Veterans Serving Veterans

-The contaminated water found at Camp Lejeune has affected many veterans’ lives.
+The contaminated water found at Camp Lejeune has affected many Veterans’ lives.
 If you were stationed at Camp Lejeune and have developed one of the eight diseases listed above, you may have the right to disability benefits.

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.